vineethkumarv/sv-wiki/Control-Flow.md

 ***
  ### 5. do while

-This loop will execute the condition first and then checks the condition .
-Then if the condition is true , the statement inside the while loop will execute until the condition become false .
+A do while loop first executes the statements once, and then checks for the condition to be true.
+If the condition is true, the set of statements are executed until the condition turns out to be false.
+If the condition is false, the loop ends right there.

-do while loop execute the statements atleast once if the condition is false .

 **Syntax** -
 `                 do begin                 `